Rhodia Mann: Life and career

 After many years of traveling to Samburu, Mann forged a close bond with a Samburu family north of Maralal.
 The matriarch of the family, named Ntaipi, officially “adopted” Mann.
 She was given the name “Noongishu”, which translates literally as “cattle”, but signifies a respected and independent woman within the community.
 Mann eventually started her own safari company in the region, which specialized in taking tourists on vigorous camping expeditions in northern Kenya.

 During many years spent among the Samburu people studying their lifestyle and culture, Mann began documenting what she saw.
 She is the author of six books and the producer of a documentary, The Butterfly People.
-Each of these publications provides insights into the vibrant Samburu culture and their relationship with the Massai tribe.
+Each of these publications provides insights into the vibrant Samburu culture and their relationship with the Maasai tribe.
 Through her writing, Mann demystifies cultural ceremonies, addresses the generational stratification of Samburu family structure, and helps readers understand the spiritual importance of the stars.
 Mann was elected a Fellow of the Royal Geographical Society in recognition of her devotion to research.

 In 2018, Mann donated her extensive 50-year collection of rare and historic Samburu artifacts to the International School of Kenya, where the Rhodia Mann Museum of Samburu Culture now exists.
 This permanent display is dedicated to educating students on the history of Samburu.
 It includes authentic traditional artifacts, ceremonial beads, warriors’ spears, and other articles essential to understanding the Samburu culture.
 The exhibit also includes maps, original photographs, and copies of Mann's published books.

 Mann is an accomplished jewelry designer and bead collector.
 In 2003 she curated an exhibition on beads at the National Museum of Kenya.
 The beads that have been adorning the Samburu people for many generations inspired many of Mann’s bead endeavors, and these artistic pieces remain one of her passions today.